govinddata/getting-cleaning-data-project/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The end result is shown in the file  tidy.txt that is uploaded as per the instruction.

 ### Additional Information
 You can find additional information about the variables, data and transformations in the CodeBook.MD file.